Oceanhoarse: History

 In 2019, Oceanhoarse performed at clubs and festivals, including the Tokyo Finland Feast in Japan and the Hyvinkää Rockfest in Finland.
-The band's year culminated in its own Hoarsefest event at On The Rocks Club in Helsinki, where in addition to the performance of five metal bands, there was also other programs such as music clinics.
+The band's year culminated in its own Hoarsefest event at On the Rocks club in Helsinki, where in addition to the performance of five metal bands, there was also other programs such as music clinics.
 In February 2020, the band were on their first European tour as a warm-up for Marko Hietala, before the corona pandemic restrictions came into force.
-Part of the band's spring and summer 2020 performances were canceled due to restrictions, including the Tuska Open Air in Helsinki at the end of June.
+Part of the band's spring and summer 2020 performances were cancelled due to restrictions, including the Tuska Open Air in Helsinki at the end of June.

 The band's goal is to make catchy live music.
 According to the band, this way of making music also allows the songs to be tested in front of the audience before they are recorded.
 As a consistent continuation to this line, the band released their first full-length album as a live recording.
 The songs were recorded in February 2020 on the band's first European tour.
 The first single "The Damage (Live)" was clipped from the album in May 2020.
-The Damage Is Done -Live! album was released on 5 June 2020.
+The Damage Is Done - Live! album was released on 5 June 2020.
 The album includes both songs released on the Voluntary Bends EP and previously released singles, as well as bass and guitar solos that are an essential part of live gigs.
 Kimmo Ahola, FOH engineer at Nightwish, is responsible for the recording and Tuomas Wäinölä for the mixing of the album.

+On 31 July 2024, the group announced their disbandment, stating it was "time for new things".

+Musical style

+Dominik Rothe of metal.de, in a review of the album Dead Reckoning, said that even though the band describes themselves as heavy metal, their style is "in fact [...] a mix of metalcore and 90s groove metal", comparing them to Machine Head and Killswitch Engage.
+The song's choruses were noted as radio-friendly and catchy.
+The band alternates between shouting and clean singing.
+Unlike Amoral, Oceanhoarse uses no backgrounds or synthesizers in their music.
+The emphasis is on live-oriented metal.